Moselle loop Bremm

 The extremely steep slopes are particularly striking here, but wine is still grown on them.
 The Calmont mountain is 378 meters high and has a gradient of around 65 degrees, making it the steepest vineyard in Europe.

-The Moselle here in the region is quite steep and the vineyard slopes live up to their name.
+The Mosel River here in the region is quite steep and the vineyard slopes live up to their name.
 Some of the vineyards here are so steep that I wonder how anyone is supposed to pick the ripe vines.
 I’ve done this myself as a job before, but in the flat vineyards of southern New Zealand.
 And that was exhausting enough ;)

 from my travel notes